 These shelves pictured above are also suspended, which is what we’re looking at next.

-Open shelving is a great place to add a rustic touch to a kitchen.
+Open kitchen shelving is a great place to add a rustic touch to a kitchen.
 The photo below is a butler’s pantry, but I love the combination of the black iron pipe with the rough sawn wood shelves.
 I also like how the single black iron pipe is supporting the shelves in the corner.

 Floating wood shelves are a great addition to any style of kitchen.
 We used this type of shelving in our modern farmhouse kitchen.
 The wood tones added to the farmhouse look, while the clean lines of the floating shelves added a little modern vibe.